dialup-world/portmaster-password-recovery-wasm/README.md

 A live demo is available at https://dialup.world/portmaster-password/.
 It seems to work in FireFox, Chrome, and Safari.

-Upon loading the page you can follow these instructions:
+Upon loading the page you can follow these instructions on your Portmaster:

 1. At login prompt enter: `!root`
 2. At password prompt enter: `override`
-3. Write down the 16 character challenge string here: `<CHALLENGE_STRING>`
+3. Write down the 16 character challenge string here: `<CHALLENGE_STRING>` and enter it into the webpage to receive a `<RESPONSE_STRING>`
 4. At login prompt enter again: `!root`
 5. At password prompt enter: `<RESPONSE_STRING>`
 6. Be sure to change password `set password <pw>` and save it `save all`